moves-rwth/attestor/README.md

 ## Reproducing Benchmarks

 We distribute executable bundles consisting of the latest stable Attestor version together will all benchmarks on [maven central](https://mvnrepository.com/artifact/de.rwth.i2/attestor-examples).
-To run benchmarks on the latest version of Attestor, pease proceed as follows:
+To run benchmarks on the latest version of Attestor, please proceed as follows:

      (Unix-based operating systems)
      $ git clone https://github.com/moves-rwth/attestor-examples.git